Cryogenetics/mo2-importer-web/README.md

 # TODO:

 - [x] Make decent UI
+- [ ] fix upload button to not look dumb
 - [x] Create a way for users to supply token to download adult mods and skip 5-second timer on the download (ended up being forced for downloads to even work)
 - [ ] Program qol logic